| Company | Customer rating | Model | Dimensions | Special features | |

 How much does installation cost for a walk-in shower-tub combo?

-Installation costs for a walk-in tub compared with a walk-in shower-tub combo won’t differ too much, but neither company will provide an estimate on this without an in-home consultation.
-Several factors will influence your total installation costs, like whether you need to reroute plumbing and update electrical systems, revise the layout of your bathroom, relocate the drain or install new flooring and tiles.
+Installation costs for a walk-in tub compared with a walk-in shower-tub combo won’t differ too much, but neither of the companies we recommend on this page will provide an estimate without an in-home consultation.
+Several factors will influence your total installation costs, like whether you need to reroute plumbing, update electrical systems, revise the layout of your bathroom, relocate the drain or install new flooring and tiles.

 Do walk-in shower-tub combos increase the value of your home?